 - Serve as a project leader.
-If you have an activity or hobby that you have a passion for and would like to share, then you could become a project leader teaching something you love to youth. - Assume a specific club responsibility, such as helping with member registration, working with a committee of youth to plan an activity, or helping club officers with their responsibilities. - Adults helping in any role can be enrolled as a UC 4-H adult volunteer.
-Adult volunteers fill out an application and pay the accident/ sickness insurance fee and are also covered under the University's general liability insurance.
-Speak to your club leader or the county Extension office about how to become a UC 4-H adult volunteer. - If you know an individual, business, or organization that would be interested in financially supporting the UC 4-H program in your county, refer them to the California 4-H Foundation to donate.
+If you have an activity or hobby that you have a passion for and would like to share, then you could become a project leader teaching something you love to youth - Assume a specific club responsibility such as helping with member registration, working with a committee of youth to plan an activity, or helping a club officer with her/his responsibilities - Adults helping in any role can be enrolled as a UC 4-H adult volunteer.
+Adult volunteers fill out an application and pay the accident/sickness insurance fee and are also covered under the University's general liability insurance.
+Speak to your club leader or the county Extension office about how to become a UC 4-H adult volunteer - If you know an individual, business, or organization that would be interested in financially supporting the UC 4-H program in your county, refer them to this link to donate http://ca4hfoundation.org/.